Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 </details>

 <details>
-<summary>This question may have been asked previously at least 9 other times, as recently as January 2021 and as early as June 2020.</summary>
+<summary>This question may have been asked previously at least 10 other times, as recently as January 2021 and as early as February 2019.</summary>

 * [January 12th, 2021 Livestream Q&A: New skins?](https://archive.satisfactory.video/transcriptions/yt--IYD97gEt4w) https://www.youtube.com/watch?v=-IYD97gEt4w
 * December 15th, 2020 Livestream Q&A: Are we adding new skins? https://www.youtube.com/watch?v=w2zJd6F1Udw